andy-goryachev/FxEditor/README.md

 ## Warning

 This project is not ready for production.
-Mutable text models are not yet implemented.
+Mutable (editable) text models are not yet implemented.

 ## Similar Projects